 Enjoy Gayle’s suggestions for visiting St-Remy-de-Provence and beyond.

 Living in St Remy de Provence

 Tell us a bit about where you live in Provence?

-Saint-Rémy-de-Provence is a picturesque, lively town, snuggled into the base of Les Alpilles, the little Alps.
-With a rich history—highlighted by the Romans, Nostradamus and Vincent Van Gogh—plus heritage celebrations and a variety of cafés and boutiques, the town is a popular tourist destination.
+Saint-Rémy-de-Provence is a picturesque, lively town snuggled into the base of Les Alpilles, the little Alps.
+With a rich history—highlighted by the Romans, Nostradamus and Vincent Van Gogh—plus heritage celebrations and various cafés and boutiques, the town is a popular tourist destination.
 The population of around ten thousand residents swells to over four times that in summer—normally.

 First of all, Saint-Rémy is a rare blend of city and country.
 Since the town sits right at the edge of the Regional Natural Park of the Alpilles, in fifteen minutes from the town’s center, you can be in nature—hiking, horseback riding, biking or birding.
 In town, all year long, there is always something going on, from the arts scene to sporting events—the Tour de France has whizzed through twice while we’ve lived here—to heritage festivals.

 The residents treasure their history (patrimoine) and pay tribute throughout the year with terrific celebrations.
 One not to miss is the transhumance on the Pentecost (Pentecôte) holiday Monday when shepherds guide three thousand sheep around the main boulevard.

 Also, the compact, mainly pedestrian historic centre has several beautiful squares, where it’s great to relax with friends over a verre de rosé in one of the many cafes.
 And since my husband is an avid birdwatcher, it’s essential that the Camargue—a birding paradise—is just an hour away from the Mediterranean Sea.